 Non-Degree Admission Non-degree admission is available for students who are not in pursuit of a degree but desire to enroll in HPU.

 Certificate in Ministry Training Students who have not graduated from high school or achieved a high school equivalency may be admitted to study in the Certificate in Ministry Training program.
 Students will be required through testing to demonstrate language proficiency in reading and writing to ensure successful study in the program.

-Academic Testing Services The Office of Academic Testing, located in the Thompson Academic Complex, administers the ACT (American College Test); the CLEP (College Level Examination Program); the ExCET (Examination for Certification of Educators in Texas); the GRE (Graduate Record Exam) subject tests only; the Residual ACT once during each summer; and the SAT I/II (Scholastic Aptitude Test).
+Academic Testing Services The Office of Academic Testing, located in the Thompson Academic Complex, administers the ACT (American College Test); the CLEP (College Level Examination Program); the ExCET (Examination for Certification of Educators in Texas); the GRE (Graduate Record Exam) subject tests only; and the SAT (Scholastic Aptitude Test).